-Mentoring and teaching medical students, residents, fellows, and postdocs is similar to being commanding officer: you have to adapt to ever changing group of people and still achieve the mission you set in mind.
+Mentoring and teaching medical students, residents, fellows, and postdocs is similar to being a commanding officer: you have to adapt to ever-changing group of people and still achieve the mission you set in mind.

 “Leadership is loving people”

 The secret behind getting people to follow you is to love them more.
 The secret to leading many is to love much.

 There are certain traits of good leaders and teachers found in literature and from my own experience which make a difference in those who succeed.

 - Be humble: you already achieved the top of the pyramid, you are here because of the work of others who helped you to get here.